f8n/fnd-protocol/README.md

 #### What’s Next?

-BuyNow is our first kick-back offering, we’re planning to expand this program our other market tools and even new incentive mechanisms.
+We’re planning to expand referral programs to our seller side listings.

 #### Final Notes